How climate change affects wine?

 This is what is happening in Bordeaux where, for a few years now, several vignerons have been able to experiment with different new blends of grapes, by mixing them with one of the most precious wines in the world.

-Initially, 52 varietals were vying for the position: for each of them, their behavior was studied, keeping track of the result in terms of quality and resistance to drought, in direct contact with the Bordelais terroir.
+Initially, 52 varietals were vying for the position.
+For each of them, their behavior was studied, keeping track of the result in terms of quality and resistance to drought, in direct contact with the Bordelais terroir.

 The goal was to maintain acidity, structure, and aromas as much as possible, and they succeeded with the varietals of Arinarnoa, Castets, Marselan, and Touriga Nacional for reds, and Alvarinho and Liliorilla for whites.